The Free Option Problem of ePBS: Introduction

 Ethereum's block production pipeline has evolved with Proposer–Builder Separation (PBS), currently implemented out-of-protocol via \emph{MEV-Boost} \cite{mevboost}, emerging as the leading paradigm for block building on Ethereum.
 In MEV-Boost, \emph{relays}, operated by centralized third parties, facilitate an auction by connecting proposers and builders.
 Relays forward builder bids and block headers for proposers to choose from and sign, before publishing the selected block at the slot start.
 While successful—with over 90\% of blocks outsourced to builders through MEV-Boost auctions \cite{mevboostpics}—this design relies on off-chain trust in relays, which can harm validators and threaten network liveness \cite{bloxroutebug}.

 To remove this dependency, EIP-7732, enshrined PBS (ePBS) \cite{eip7732}, is scheduled for inclusion in Ethereum’s upcoming Glamsterdam upgrade.
 Under ePBS, builders are staked on the network, and their bid is directly debited from their balance if they win the auction.
 The proposer publishes a beacon block and commits to the builder's block header (fixing the execution payload and blobs) at slot start, while the builder is granted additional time to reveal the full payload and blobs later in the slot.
-This eliminates the need for trusted relays.
+This removes the requirement for proposers to trust relays.

 As another feature, ePBS introduces ``pipelining'' to scale Ethereum throughput.
 Builders are expected to deliver two types of data: a small execution payload requiring (EVM) computation, and larger blobs that do not necessitate much computation, but take longer to propagate.
 The scaling benefit is realized by separating the deadline by which the builder must deliver the execution payload from the deadline for blob delivery, which is shifted later into the slot.
 This allows more time for blob propagation without compromising the time allotted to payload execution.